carpedm20/awesome-hacking/README.md

 # ETC

  * [SecTools](http://sectools.org/) - Top 125 Network Security Tools
- * [Roppers Security Fundamentals](https://www.hoppersroppers.org/courseSecurity.html) - Free course that teaches a beginner how security works in the real world.
+ * [Roppers Security Fundamentals](https://www.roppers.org/courses/security) - Free course that teaches a beginner how security works in the real world.
 Learn security theory and execute defensive measures so that you are better prepared against threats online and in the physical world.
 Full text available as a [gitbook](https://www.hoppersroppers.org/security/).
+ * [Roppers Practical Networking](https://www.roppers.org/courses/networking) - A hands-on, wildly practical introduction to networking and making packets dance.
+No wasted time, no memorizing, just learning the fundamentals.
  * [Rawsec's CyberSecurity Inventory](https://inventory.raw.pm/) - An open-source inventory of tools, resources, CTF platforms and Operating Systems about CyberSecurity. ([Source](https://gitlab.com/rawsec/rawsec-cybersecurity-list))